Eternal Family

 There is hope

-Unfortunately many people back then did not recognize Jesus as the Christ (John 4:25-26) because their expectation was the Jesus would be born as king and rule the world like a Monarch, but God chooses a carpenter to raise Jesus (Mark 6:3).
+Unfortunately, during Jesus lifetime on Earth, many did not recognize Jesus as the Christ (John 4:25-26) because their expectation was the Jesus would be born as king, possibly expecting Jesus to free the Jews from the Roman empire, but instead God chooses a carpenter to raise Jesus (Mark 6:3) so that Jesus could free the world from sin (John 3:16) with no political agenda (Matthew 22:21).

 Jesus went throughout all the cities and villages, teaching in their synagogues and proclaiming the gospel of the kingdom and healing every disease and every affliction. -- Matthew 9:35 (ESV)